uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/create-data-dictionary.md

 #### Notation
 The Notation node category is used to store data that does not fit into other categories (for example, it doesn't store index files, data files, or analysis data).
 The ability to update/modify a dictionary is an important functionality that may arise based on project and clinical data needs.

-The following image depicts the graph view of the DCF data dictionary (The key in the top right corner of the image indicates the node categories):
+The following image depicts the graph view of the core data dictionary (The key in the top right corner of the image indicates the node categories):

 ![graph view](/gen3-resources/operator-guide/img/dcf_dictionary.png)